Mihai Olos: First shows: figurative, abstract, and stained-glass paintings (1965)

 In order to exhibit in Bucharest, the artist had to show his work in his home town.
 Since 1962, while still a student, Mihai Olos had been present with his work in all local and regional collective art shows in Baia Mare.
 The first of these was in the company of graphic artist Cornel Ceuca.
-As its modest catlog shows, it was under the patronage of the Plastic Artists Union, and was opened at the Regional Museum in Baia Mare, in the summer of 1965.
+As its modest catalog shows, it was under the patronage of the Plastic Artists Union, and was opened at the Regional Museum in Baia Mare, in the summer of 1965.

 As seen in the exhibition catalog, Mihai Olos had on show 12 paintings in oil, most of them square (around 50x50).
 He chose themes that permitted abstract representations like "Archaeology", "Fire place", "Reel", "Homage".
-But also paintings with themes from the country-side, like "Village band", "Women from Lăpuş County" etc..
-Even his women's portraits were far from realistic.
+But also paintings with themes from the country-side, like "Village band", "Women from Lăpuș County" etc. Even his women's portraits were far from realistic.
 Besides his oil paintings, there were also 11 small dimension stained-glass paintings imitating the technique of the folk icons still to be found in villagers' houses and old churches.
 Though religious themes were banned those days of official atheism, he still dared to hint at his source by entitling one of them "Biblical".
 Others of Mihai Olos' paintings represented a series of children's games from the countryside.
-The following one man show was in Borşa and another in Baia Mare, without printed catalogs.
+The following one man show was in Borșa and another in Baia Mare, without printed catalogs.

 In 1965, he made his first abstract wooden sculpture he entitled "The secret of the heart" inspired from the joints in the local wooden architecture and the rattling wooden knot at the end of the spindle that will later on become the module for his "Universal City".
 Though not accepted by the jury, he succeeded to put his sculpture in one of the showrooms promising a prize to anyone succeeding to dismantle the sculpture.
 But no one succeeded.